UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

          $ module load python/3.11.8
          $ python -m venv --system-site-packages Example

       "Example" is the name of the virtual environment.
       The directory “Example” is created in the present working directory.
-The ``-m`` flag makes sure that you use the libraries from the python version you are using.
+      The ``-m`` flag makes sure that you use the libraries from the Python version you are using.

    .. tab:: HPC2N